-In July, Sonoita Vineyards holds its annual Harvest Fest & Grape Stomp, complete with wine tastings, food and wine pairings, tours of the vineyard and winery, and live music.
+In July, Sonoita Vineyards in southern Arizona holds its annual HarvestFest, complete with wine tastings, food and wine pairings, tours of the vineyard and winery, live music and—of course—grape stomping.
 Sign up to compete in grape-stomping competitions with prizes for the winner of each heat.

 For a change of pace, go from the water to a wine tasting with Sedona Adventure Tours.
-Their Water to Wine experience begins with a one-hour kayak trip down the Verde River, lined with Cottonwood trees, to Oak Creek.
+Their "Water to Wine" tours begin with a one-hour kayak trip down the Verde River lined with cottonwood trees to Oak Creek.
 (No kayaking experience necessary.)